-Import cargo volume at the nation's major retail container ports is expected to increase 8.5 percent in September compared with the same month last year, and strong increases are expected into the holiday season despite talk of a possible strike at East Coast and Gulf Coast ports, according to the monthly Global Port Tracker report released by the National Retail Federation and Hackett Associates.
+Import cargo volume at the nation's major retail container ports is expected to be mostly down through the summer but should see a significant uptick just before the winter holiday season, according to the monthly Global Port Tracker report released by the National Retail Federation and Hackett Associates.

 The latest news, analysis, services and systems regarding global seaports and airports and their impact on global supply chains.
 Today’s companies are transporting and delivering goods to more international customers than ever before through global ports and free and foreign trade zones.
 As infrastructure around these global gateways continues to evolve, businesses are discovering new ways to increase efficiency and cut costs.
 Learn how companies around the world are improving supply chain operations through their strategic use of global seaports and airports.